Keep reading to learn everything you need to know about how to become a legal secretary.

 Legal secretaries routinely handle sensitive information and data.
 They must exercise tact to ensure that clients' information is protected at all times.

-A legal secretary’s salary depends on factors such as their education, experience level, geographical location and area of law.
-The average salary of legal secretaries sits at $52,394 per year and the range typically falls between $45,272 and $60,501.
+A legal secretary’s salary depends on factors such as their education, experience level, geographical location, and area of law.
+The average salary is $50,968 per year, and the range typically falls between $45,272 and $60,501.

 Legal secretaries are in high demand.
-The profession is projected to grow at a rate of 14% within the next decade, which is much higher than the average growth rate of 5% for all occupations.
+The profession is projected to grow by 1% within the next decade, much lower than the growth rate of 4% for other occupations.
+The employment growth for this career has been significantly impacted by technologies such as AI.

 If you have additional questions on how to become a legal secretary, you’re in the right place!
 Take a look at our answers to these frequently asked questions.

-The average annual salary of a legal secretary is $52,540, whereas the top legal secretary makes $67,882 per year.
+The average annual salary of a legal secretary is $50,968, with top legal secretaries making up to $58,513.